 Do bearings give warning before they fail?

-If you notice any of the warning signs mentioned above, it’s important to address the issue promptly.
-Here’s what you should do:
+If you notice any of the above warning signs, it's crucial to address the issue promptly.
+Some steps you can take to mitigate the risk of bearing failure include:

 How much does it cost to fix a wheel bearing?